adamjermyn/AstroMicroPhysics/variableDeclarations.md

 - dScoul/dRho|T - Derivative of coulomb entropy with respect to density holding temperature fixed, measured in erg*cm^3/g^2/K
 - dScoul/dA - Derivative of coulomb entropy with respect to Abar measured in erg/g/K
 - dScoul/dZ - Derivative of coulomb entropy with respect to Zbar measured in erg/g/K- Xni - ?
-- dEta/dT|Rho - Derivative of Eta with respect to T, holding density fixed, in erg/g/K
+- dEta/dT|Rho - Derivative of Etaele with respect to T, holding density fixed, in erg/g/K
-- dEta/dRho|T - Derivative of Eta with respect to density, holding T fixed, in erg*cm^3/g^2
+- dEta/dRho|T - Derivative of Etaele with respect to density, holding T fixed, in erg*cm^3/g^2
 - dEta/dA - Derivative of Etaele with respect to Abar in erg/g
 - dEta/dZ - Derivative of Etaele with respect to Zbar in erg/g
 - X(H) - Number fraction of atomic Hydrogen